Oregon Tree Lighting

 Not only does this support our firefighters, but it also builds community spirit and ensures that everyone—young and old—can contribute to making our town safer.
 Plus, the opportunity to win prizes adds a little extra incentive to get involved!

-Since this is our first year running the Adopt-a-Hydrant program, we’re unsure how many participants to expect.
 We’ll work closely with our sponsors to determine the appropriate number of prizes for each qualifying snowfall event based on community involvement.

 Please note that participation in this event does not guarantee a prize.